 Domenico Scala quit his post as chairman of FIFA's Audit and Compliance Committee with immediate effect on Saturday in what he described as a "wake-up call" for those working to reform the organization.

-in Mexico City on Friday, new measures were voted in that would allow the FIFA Council, headed by President Gianni Infantino, to control who is appointed to FIFA's independent oversight bodies such as the Ethics Committee and the Audit and Compliance Committee.
+At FIFA's annual congress in Mexico City on Friday, new measures were voted in that would allow the FIFA Council, headed by President Gianni Infantino, to control who is appointed to FIFA's independent oversight bodies such as the Ethics Committee and the Audit and Compliance Committee.

 "I am consternated about this decision," Scala said in a resignation statement.